Brimming with art, innovation, mouthwatering food and inspiring activities, Christchurch is the largest city in the South Island.

 Christchurch's history began in England in 1848, with the creation of the Canterbury Association.
 The association was backed by the Church of England with the intention of helping impoverished parishioners.
 The industrial revolution was in full swing during this period, and many of England's skilled rural labourers were unemployed and surplus to requirement.
 The Canterbury Association promised a new life in New Zealand, where their skills were needed, and the land would be theirs.

 The association decided it would build a city called Christchurch and began to plan its design before the first immigrant ship had even arrived.
 The city's name was based on the Oxford College of Christ Church, and its design reflects its English namesake.
 The Canterbury Association successfully applied for city status in 1862, despite having a population of only 3000.
 This status was later revoked, and Christchurch officially became a city in 1868.

-Building the city's municipal centre with limited labour and funds proved difficult.
+Building the city's municipal center with limited labour and funds proved difficult.
 Although the city's plans were drawn up in the 1850s, it wasn't until the turn of the twentieth century that the city began taking shape.
-At its heart was the magnificent Christchurch Cathedral with its 63m spire broadcasting the city's status across the region.
-Around the Cathedral were college buildings and premium residences and the city fanned out from there.
+At its heart was the magnificent Christchurch Cathedral with its 63 m spire broadcasting the city's status across the region.
+Around the Cathedral were college buildings and premium residences, and the city fanned out from there.